Rabies: Prevention

 28 September is World Rabies Day, which promotes the information, prevention, and elimination of the disease.

 In Asia and in parts of the Americas and Africa, dogs remain the principal host.
 Mandatory vaccination of animals is less effective in rural areas.
 Especially in developing countries, pets may not be privately kept and their destruction may be unacceptable.
-Oral vaccines can be safely distributed in baits, a practice that has successfully reduced rabies in rural areas of Canada, France, and the United States.
+Oral vaccines can be safely distributed in baits, a practice that has successfully reduced rabies in rural areas of Canada, Europe, and the United States.
 In Montreal, Quebec, Canada, baits are successfully used on raccoons in the Mount-Royal Park area.
 Vaccination campaigns may be expensive, but cost-benefit analysis suggests baits may be a cost-effective method of control.
 In Ontario, a dramatic drop in rabies was recorded when an aerial bait-vaccination campaign was launched.

 The number of recorded human deaths from rabies in the United States has dropped from 100 or more annually in the early 20th century to one or two per year because of widespread vaccination of domestic dogs and cats and the development of human vaccines and immunoglobulin treatments.
 Most deaths now result from bat bites, which may go unnoticed by the victim and hence untreated.